srhoads/cunivis/README.md

 1 directory, 5 files
 ```

+# Finish building/generating required supporting documentation for your package:

 - Now, use `roxygen2`'s `roxygenize` function to auto-prepare most of the related necessary documentation/to update any changes you've made since your last build
   + This will create your `man` subdirectory with a separate `.Rd` file for each function you've indicated to `#' @export` in any `.R` files in your `R` subdirectory.